niklas-hiller/wc3-lua/achievements.md

 - Name:
 - Description:

-## Hunt
+## Nihility
 Ability 1
-- Path: Hunt
+- Path: Nihility
 - Name: Blazing Blade
 - Description: Replace auto attacks with blazing attacks, dealing 250% AoE Damage.
 Additionally user now has 10% more Omnivamp.

 Ability 2
-- Path: Hunt
+- Path: Nihility
 - Name: Fiery Hymn's Pledge
 - Description: Any Omnivamp now also restores energy shield with 100% efficiency.
 Also, when suffering lethal damage or energy shield breaks: Do not take any damage for the next 4 seconds.
 During that time gain 50% more healing efficiency.
 Can occur once every 60 seconds.

 Ability 3
-- Path: Hunt
+- Path: Nihility
 - Name: Lone Phoenix's Plume
 - Description: When taking damage, blink behind enemy, spawn a blackhole dragging nearby enemies, and cause a fire eruptions infront of you that deal 450% damage each.
 Can occur once every 8 seconds.
 Additionally user now has 10% more Omnivamp.

 Aeon
-- Path: Hunt
+- Path: Nihility
 - Name: To Blaze Eternal
 - Description: Three instances of fire lasers are surrounding around you (Damage: 250% | 200% | 150%).
 Additionally between each instance (+ between you and first instance), cause fire eruptions that deal 350% damage.